-- There will be one award for each Regional Centre to be awarded each year.
+One award for each Regional Centre is to be awarded each year.

-- The winner of the award in each state will receive the $250 plus one year’s membership of AMOS.
+The winner of the award in each state will receive the $250 plus one year’s membership of AMOS.
 The state winners will also be announced at the official dinner at the AMOS Annual Conference.

 The winner in each state may also be invited to give a presentation at a Regional Centre meeting.
-This would normally only apply if the winner is an honours / Masters student and not be appropriate for second and third year students.
+This would normally only apply if the winner is an honours or Masters student and would not be appropriate for second and third year students.

-- Students can be nominated by any AMOS member or fellow who is also an academic at an Australian university and is a lecturer or more senior.
+Students can be nominated by any AMOS member or Fellow who is also an academic at an Australian university and is a lecturer or more senior.
+The nomination should include: